Traditionally Modern Food

 • After it splutters, add water, coconut, and salt

 • Mix well till all the water is absorbed and kurunai is cooked.
 Sprinkle some water if required.
-Switch off the heat and cover with a damp cloth
+Switch off the heat and cover it with a damp cloth

 Video